Loved using your stretchy wrap? Feeling like your little one is getting a wee bit heavy for it? Now is a great time to move on to a woven wrap.

-Another benefit of using a woven wrap is they can be tied in many different ways & come in an amazing array of colours, making them a gorgeous accessory!
+Another benefit of using a woven wrap is they can be tied in many different ways and come in an amazing array of colours, making them a gorgeous accessory!

 - Leave more room than you would for a stretchy, and then tighten around your baby.
 The key difference between your stretchy and a woven wrap is that a woven is not elasticated – it may take a few tries to get this right.

-- Enjoy the art of wrapping – this means taking your time and enjoying the process.
+- Enjoy the process of wrapping – this means taking your time and enjoying the process.

 - Start with a Front Wrap Cross Carry – it’ll feel so familiar you’ll quickly get used to it.

 If you’d like to read more, we have a number of blogs which might be useful for you.
-From top tips for people new to wovens & the amazing benefits of carrying, to posts designed to help you understand the different blend options available to in woven wraps.
+From top tips for people new to wovens & the amazing benefits of carrying, to posts designed to help you understand the different fabric compositions available in woven wraps.

 If you have any questions about woven slings then please email us at [email protected] and we will be happy to help.

 Enjoyed this post?
 Please share it with your friends using the ‘Share’ buttons below.